Name Change filings are processed in the Circuit Court Clerk's Civil Office, room 314.

 Frequently Asked Questions

 How do I legally change my name?As an adult you may petition the Circuit Court in the county where you live.
 The court will determine whether good cause exists under the circumstances alleged in the petition.
-Pursuant to Virginia Code § 8.01-217 the following are required in the petition:
+Pursuant to Virginia Code § 8.01-217 the following are required in the application:

 Your place of residence;